Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 Though you may see red flags in mediation but if you skip it without making efforts to make it successful can be very costly as well.
 If you go for emotionally taxing litigation it could be more time taking and bringing more financial strain on both of you.

-Therefore, if you find your spouse uncooperative, find why they’re acting like this and educate him about the consequences of failing it
+Therefore, if you find your spouse uncooperative, find why they’re acting like this and educate him about the consequences of failing the mediation process leading to expensive litigation.

 Mediation might not be best when your spouse is going through other legal battles, such as a criminal matter.